https://img1.wsimg.com/isteam/videos/736Gnrl

 Medical and Molecular Research Council

-Dr. Matthias Koch, Principal Investigator
+Matthias Koch, PhD & Principal Investigator

 Matthias Koch is an Assistant Professor for Biology at Texas A&M University, where his lab studies how the clinical important bacterial pathogen Pseudomonas aeruginosa interacts with the physical environment of the host to regulate its pathogenicity.